lzh-mb-mod/RTSCamera/source/RTSCamera.CommandSystem/SteamWorkshopReadMe.txt

 [*]In the base game, when the unit count in square formation is a square number, the center unit is not correctly placed.
 This is fixed in this mod.
 [*]Player can use hollow square formation.
 Not enabled for AI.
 [*]When formation is switched to circle formation, the circle formation will be tighter.
 This can be changed in option.
+[*]You can enable the "Add Defensive Hold Order" option in config menu so that you can give this order to troops.
+With this order your troops under defensive arrangement (shield wall, square, circle) will hold positions and shields.
 [/list]

 [h2]Troubleshooting[/h2]